casper-network/docs/source/docs/casper/dapp-dev-guide/deploying-contracts.md

 casper-client  query-global-state --help
 ```

-## Note about Gas Prices {#a-note-about-gas-prices}

-A common question frequently arises: "How do I know what the payment amount (gas cost) should be?"

-We recommend deploying your contracts in a test environment, either on the [Testnet](https://testnet.cspr.live/) or locally, with [nctl](https://casper.network/docs/dapp-dev-guide/setup-nctl/), making sure the cost tables match those of your production Casper Network.
-If you plan to deploy to Mainnet, you can use the Testnet.
-If you use nctl, you need to set it up to match the Mainnet chainspec.

-If your test configuration matches your production chainspec, you can check the deploy status and roughly see how much it would cost when deployed.
-You can estimate the costs in this way and then add a small buffer to be sure.
-Refer to the [runtime economics](../economics/runtime.md#gas-allocation) section for more details about gas usage and fees.

 ## Advanced Features {#advanced-features}

 The Casper Network supports complex deploys using multiple signatures or deploy arguments.